The Ultimate Wine Glass Guide

 For an all-purpose white wine glass, choose a long stem with a good-sized bowl so there is plenty of space for the wine to breathe.

-Wine glasses with a smaller bowl are best for lighter-bodied white wines
+Wine glasses with a smaller bowl are best for lighter-bodied white wines.

 Typically, lighter-bodied and aromatic white wines like Riesling, Sauvignon Blanc, Semillon, Grüner Veltliner and Gewürztraminer are best served in a glass with a smaller bowl.
 This helps to keep it cool and helps to concentrate and amplify the floral aromatics of these delicate styles.

-The Tasting Panel Recommends the Schott Zwiesel Everyday Vina Bordeaux/Claret white glass, the Schott Zwiesel Fine White Entertainers glass and the Schott Zwiesel Connoisseur Sensa white glass.
+The Tasting Panel recommends: the Schott Zwiesel Everyday Vina Bordeaux/Claret white glass, the Schott Zwiesel Fine White Entertainers glass and the Schott Zwiesel Connoisseur Sensa white glass.

 Overall, red wines are best served in larger-bowled glasses, and there are generally two red wine glass shapes – Bordeaux and Burgundy.
 The larger bowl of red wine glasses, allows you to not only get your nose in to smell the aromas, but it also brings more air into contact with the wine, releasing the flavours and softening the tannins.
 You can also use stemless red wine glasses – read on to learn more about that popular style.

-The Burgundy glass is perfect for more delicate styles of wine such as Pinot Noir, softer reds or more medium-bodied Australian Shiraz.
+The Burgundy glass is perfect for more delicate styles of red wine such as Pinot Noir, softer reds or more medium-bodied Australian Shiraz.
 While it's often shorter than the Bordeaux glass, it has a larger bowl, tapering to a narrower opening.
 This shape allows the wine to hit the tip of your tongue where more delicate flavours can be appreciated and enjoyed.

-The Tasting Panel recommends the Schott Zwiesel Entertainers Vina Burgundy glass, the Schott Zwiesel Connoisseur Sensa red glass.
+The Tasting Panel recommends: the Schott Zwiesel Entertainers Vina Burgundy glass, the Schott Zwiesel Connoisseur Sensa red glass.